leejo/CGI.pm/README.md

         -value => 'the value',
     );

-## Appending additional values to a named parameter:
+## Appending additional values to a named parameter

     $query->append(
         -name   =>'foo',